skramm/spaghetti/docs/spaghetti_manual.md

 Oh, and also a "Warning off" button (to return to regular cycle), and a "Reset" button (can be useful).

-So we have now the following states and events:
+So we have the following states and events:
 ```C++
 enum EN_States {
 	st_Init,